 Note

 While adding the point, Motion Artist will check the patch for collisions.
-This can take some time to be processed.

 As a result, in fact two avoidance movements will be added:

-Every time you add an avoidance point, this extra position will be used by the Picker while moving from the camera to the approach position and while moving back from the leaving position to the camera.
+Every time you add an avoidance point, this extra position will be used by the Picker while moving

-Avoidance points can be added manually to any data-set patches.
-However, the avoidance points added to the first patch are special: they can be applied to the rest of the data set.
+added to the first patch are special: they can be applied to the rest of the data set.

 Warning

-Any avoidance points that were added to any patch other than the first patch will be overwritten while applying the avoidance points.
+Any avoidance points that were added to any patch other than the first patch will be

 To apply the avoidance point(s) of the first patch to the rest of the data set, follow these steps: